adlondon/git-rec/README.md

 # git-rec
-A recreation of my Github profile using Github's API.
+A recreation of my Github profile using Github's JSON data.

 **Future updates to be completed**
 * Add timestamp for joined date